qlik-product-success/Qlik-Service-Control/README.md

 ### PowerShell 5.x

 Current implementation relies on remote host access via `-ComputerName` parameter in `*-Service` method calls.
-This parameter is depreceated in PowerShell 6+, so this module cuyrrnelty only works in PowerShell 5.x
+This parameter is depreceated in PowerShell 6+, so this module currently only works in PowerShell 5.x

 ## License